 Our aim is to react to complaints in the way in which we would want our complaint about a service to be handled.
 We learn from any mistake that we make and we respond to customers’ concerns in a caring and sensitive way.

-1. The person responsible for dealing with any complaint about our service is Mrs Lorraine Watson, Practice Manager.
+1. The person responsible for dealing with any complaint about our service is Miss Clarissa Chen, Practice Manager.

 2. If a patient complains on the telephone, by email or at the reception desk, we will listen to their comments and offer to refer him/her to the practice manager immediately.
 If the Practice Manager is not available at the time then the patient will be told when they will be able to talk to the dentist and arrangements will be made for this to happen.
 The member of staff will make notes of the complaint and pass them on.
 If we cannot arrange this within a reasonable period of time or the complainant does not wish to wait to discuss the matter, arrangements will be made for a partner to deal with it.